MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-migrate-os.md

    ![Select End.](images/shm-fig15.png)

-4. Save the certificate thumbprint's last 2 characters.
-You'll need these to activate SEMM when you apply the package on Surface Hub 2S.
+4. Save the certificate thumbprint's last two characters.
+You'll need these characters to activate SEMM when you apply the package on Surface Hub 2S.

 ### Prepare a USB flash drive that contains a Windows 10 image, SEMM package, and Surface Hub 2 drivers and firmware